Nikhil-sahotra/hateful-meme-classifier/README.md

 with built-in explainability (Attention Rollout for images, Gradient x Input for text).

 Built as a portfolio project exploring multimodal content-safety classification.
-See the full writeup and training notebooks at: [GitHub repo link here]
+See the full writeup and training notebooks at: https://github.com/Nikhil-sahotra/hateful-meme-classifier